-How to use an Xbox 360 controller on your Mac
+How to pair the Xbox 360 controller to Mac

 Whether you’re trying to no-scope that enemy on COD or score a last-minute slam-dunk on NBA, the touchpad just doesn’t do it.

 So, we thought we’d share the best tips on how to connect an Xbox 360 controller to your Mac, to make them tense gaming moments a little easier.

 Before you do: Clean up your Mac

 BUT, before we get into all the juicy techy stuff, let’s remind you of how beneficial cleaning up your Mac can be.

 Before installing any new hardware, it’s important to have an un-cluttered file space so the new software can run efficiently, and you can keep an eye on what’s where.

 With CleanMyMac X, it’s easy.
 It’s one-click cleaning approach and powerful scanning means you can swiftly dispose of useless documents and apps which may be slowing your Mac down.

 So, to get optimal controller connectivity, you should download CleanMyMac and tidy up your digital space – prior to any installations.
 Now, onto how to use an Xbox 360 controller on a Mac.

 How to use the Xbox 360 controller on Mac